What kid doesn’t like mashed potatoes?

 Why are all these vegetables kid-friendly?
 Well, we haven’t quite put it in a Squooshi yet, but we could!
 The real reason is my kids’ attitudes:

-This side dish is such a hit with my kids that when we made a list of recipes they’d like to learn for our Kids Cook Real Food night, creamed cauliflower was proudly placed on the paper.
+This side dish is such a hit with my kids that when we made a list of recipes they’d like to learn for our kids cooking night, creamed cauliflower was proudly placed on the paper.
 They’ll take seconds, and they’ll even pack it cold for school lunch the next day.

 We’d like to invite you to join us to get a little kid-enthusiasm in the kitchen – take the #mykidmadethis challenge this month and see if you can be intentional about getting your kids in the kitchen once a week, all month long.
 I’ll send you instructions and recipes if you don’t know where to start, and you can participate on the #mykidmadethis hashtag for great prizes!